I'm Professor in Geostatistics, in the Statistics

 and Statistics in Volcanology

-, and am the past chair of the IAVCEI Commission on Statistics in Volcanology ..
+, and am a past chair of the IAVCEI Commission on Statistics in Volcanology ..

 I graduated with an MSc from Victoria University of Wellington